Cera, the UK tech-enabled home care firm, has announced its intention to acquire more care businesses as it accelerates its growth.

 The company, which has risen from zero to more than 70 branches and 6,000 staff since its launch in November 2016, said it sees acquisitions as a key element of its growth strategy in the UK and beyond.

-In terms of purchasing strategy, Cera confirmed it has two primary focuses; firstly, established, quality and mid-sized domiciliary care businesses and, secondly, complex and specialty care providers of a similar scale and maturity.
+In terms of purchasing strategy, Cera confirmed it has two primary focuses; firstly, established, quality and mid-sized domiciliary care businesses and, secondly, complex and specialist care providers of a similar scale and maturity.

 Paul Richards, director of Mergers and Acquisitions at Cera, said: “Cera’s future trajectory, as well as its track record over the past several years, is a testament to its value for both the industry and older people across the UK.
 To complement our other areas of growth, we are actively building up a pipeline of businesses we could work with in the short and long-term.